 Chapter 4.
-Interchangeability
+Interchangeability and Service Parts

 Chapter 5.
 Bill of Material

 Chapter 7.
-Product & Document Release
+Document Release and Product Lifecycle

 Chapter 8.
-Change requests
+Change Requests

 Chapter 9.
-Change cost.
+Change Lifecycle Cost

 Chapter 10.
-Change Control
+Change Management

 Chapter 11.
 Fast Change

 Chapter 12.
-Implementing Process Improvement
+Process Improvement/Work Flow Diagrams

 Chapter 13.
-Process standards and audits
+Process Standards and Audits

 Chapter 14.
-EDC & the supply chain
+EDC and the Supply Chain

 Chapter 15.
 Benchmarking